You know you need to protect your investment, but does it make sense to purchase extended coverage?

 What Doesn’t The Subaru Warranty Cover?

 Many people assume that bumper-to-bumper coverage means everything on the vehicle is covered, but that simply isn’t true.
-Here are the exceptions in the Subaru warranty:
+Here are a few examples of Subaru warranty exclusions:

-- Parts with warranties: Some components have a separate warranty, such as tires.
+- Parts with specialized warranties: Some components, such as tires, come with a separate warranty.

 - Deterioration: Cosmetic concerns and routine maintenance aren’t covered.